sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 ---
-title: "creating a queue for video processing"
+title: "Creating a queue for video processing"
 category: "tech"
 summary: "Using Rust and Postgres, we'll create a queue system for our video processing pipeline"
 ---